Iowa School Counselor Certification

 Step 5: Organize Your Application Materials

-Your complete application is submitted online and includes the following materials:
+Your application includes the following materials:

 Step 6: Submit Your Application